Tank McNamara by Bill Hinds for November 20, 2015

 5. Purple hippo of happiness centered

-archipelago Premium Member over 8 years ago
+archipelago Premium Member about 9 years ago

 I would think that, for the military, a paid advertisement is a paid advertisement … if this is more effective than a commercial, then it is good use of their money.
 However, I do think it is a bit two-faced of the sports leagues to say they support the military, but only do so if they are paid to do so.